platformsh/platformsh-docs/docs/src/languages/php/tuning.md

 find . -type f -name '*.php' | wc -l
 ```

 That will report the number of files in your file tree that end in `.php`.
 That may not be perfectly accurate (some applications have PHP code in files that don't end in `.php`, it may not catch generated files that haven't been generated yet, etc.) but it's a reasonable approximation.
 Set the `opcache.max_accelerated_files` option to a value slightly higher than this.
-Note that PHP will automatically round the value you specify up to the next highest prime number, for reasons long lost to the sands of time.
+Note that PHP will automatically round the value you specify up to the next highest prime number, for reasons long-lost to the sands of time.

 Determining an optimal `opcache.memory_consumption` is a bit harder, unfortunately, as it requires executing code via a web request to get adequate statistics.
 Fortunately there is a command line tool that will handle most of that.

 Change to the `/tmp` directory (or any other non-web-accessible writable directory) and install [`CacheTool`](https://github.com/gordalina/cachetool).
-It has a large number of commands and options but we're only interested in the opcache status for FastCGI command.
+It has numerous commands and options, but we're only interested in the opcache status for FastCGI command.
 The really short version of downloading and using it would be:

 ```bash
 cd /tmp